-The Snake Clan is an Offical Clan of the Free Cherokee
+The Snake Clan is an Official Clan of Red Road Society

 “There can never be peace between nations until there is first known that true peace which is within the souls of men.”

 “I cured with the power that came through me.
 Of course, it was not I who cured, it was the power from the Outer World, the visions and the ceremonies had only made me like a hole through which the power could come to the two-leggeds.”

 “If I thought I was doing it myself, the hole would have closed up and no power could come through.
 Then everything I could do would be foolish.”

 “The first peace, which is the most important, is that which comes within the souls of people when they realize their relationship, their oneness with the universe and all its powers, and when they realize at the center of the universe dwells the Great Spirit, and that its center is really everywhere, it is within each of us.”